Stephen E. Brock, Ph.D., NCSP, LEP

 A Nationally Certified School Psychologists (NCSP) and Licensed Educational Psychologist (LEP), Dr. Brock worked for 18 years as a school psychologist with the Lodi (CA) Unified School District (the last 6 of which included assignment as Lead Psychologist) before joining the CSUS faculty.
 As a school psychologist he served multiple elementary and middle schools, helped to develop the district's school crisis response protocol, served on an autism specialty team, and specialized in functional behavioral assessment.

-Dr. Brock's academic work has included study of school-based crisis intervention; system level school crisis response; suicide prevention, intervention, and postvention; ADHD; functional behavioral assessment; violence prevention; threat assessment and management; reading; and autism.
-His CV lists over 250 publications and 291 invited or refereed state, national, or international conference presentations.
-He is on the editorial boards of the Journal of School Violence and Advances in Mental Health, and an Ad Hoc Reviewer for Psychology, Public Policy, and Law.
+Dr. Brock's academic work has included study of school crisis interventions; system level school crisis response; school suicide prevention, intervention, and postvention; ADHD; functional behavioral assessment; violence prevention; behavior threat assessment and management; reading; and autism.
+His CV lists over 250 publications and over 300 invited or refereed state, national, or international conference presentations.
+He is on the editorial boards of Contemporary School Psychology and Advances in Mental Health (having previously served on the editorial boards of School Psychology Review and Journal of School Violence); and has been an Ad Hoc Reviewer for Journal of Community Psychology, Journal of Contingencies and Crisis Management, and Psychology, Public Policy, and Law.
 Along with Dr. Shane R. Jimerson, he was editor of a book series for Springer Science+Business Media titled Developmental Psychopathology Scientist Practitioner at School Series.
 Books from this series, which find Dr. Brock also playing an authorship role, include: Identifying, Assessing, and Treating Autism at School; Identifying, Assessing, and Treating Bipolar Disorder at School; Identifying, Assessing, and Treating Posttraumatic Stress Disorder at School; Identifying, Assessing, and Treating Dyslexia at School; Identifying, Assessing, and Treating ADHD at School; Identifying, Assessing, and Treating Self-Injury at School; and Identifying, Assessing, and Treating Bipolar Disorder at School.
 His books have been translated into Greek, Japanese, and Chinese.

 For a complete listing of Dr. Brock’s applied and academic work refer to his curriculum vitae.